CoMakery/virtue-dao/README.md

 * Paid with a continuous stipend and access for the virtuous with a sustainable distribution of funds - to maintain continuity of virtue incentives
 * Blockchain anchored reputation verifying who has virtues that support the values and mission of the DAO
 * Monthly allocation of resources with the option to pool resources
-* A fair method of sourcing virtue from DAO members or a third party like Kleros
+* A fair method of sourcing virtue from DAO allies or a third party like Kleros
 * We will probably build on existing DAO codebase like *DAOStack*

 ## Thanks!